Shadowist/NextJtag-Telegram-Report/README.md

 # Description

+The bot supports two commands:
+- `/devices`: Runs `nextjtag` by itself.
+Queries all devices.
+- `/report`: Runs `nextjtag -a -t -v`.
+There's some extra formatting instructions in the script to make it mobile friendly.

 This is a little pet project of mine.
 If it's helpful in anyway, I take beer donations ;)

 BTC: 13mjkM59ydce8cuJiBCg2Bn4XxzTUVEEY3